 Due to the neighbouring Bengalla Mine immediately to the south, the Mt Arthur Coal Mine approximately 6 km further to the south of the MPO, as well as other intervening topography, views of the MPO current and proposed disturbance footprint are obscured from southerly viewpoints.
-This is with the exception of Wybong Road which runs along the southern and south-eastern boundary of the MPO, permitting views of the southern extent of the South Pit open cut area and the Mine Infrastructure Area (MIA) (Figures 2 and 3).
+This is with the exception of Wybong Road which runs along the southern and south-eastern boundary of the MPO, permitting views of the southern extent of the South Pit open cut area, water management infrastructure, the rail loop and the Mine Infrastructure Area (MIA) (Figures 3 to 10).